qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Once the file is parsed, set :guilabel:`Geometry definition` to

 * |radioButtonOn|:guilabel:`Point coordinates` and provide the :guilabel:`X
+  field`, the :guilabel:`Y field`, :guilabel:`Z field` (for 3-dimensional data)
-  field` and :guilabel:`Y field` if the layer is of point geometry type and contain such coordinate fields.
-If the coordinates are defined as degrees/minutes/seconds, activate the |checkbox|:guilabel:`DMS coordinates` checkbox;
+  and the :guilabel:`M field`(for the measurement dimension) if the layer is of point geometry type and contains such coordinate fields.
+If the coordinates are defined as degrees/minutes/seconds, activate the
+  |checkbox|:guilabel:`DMS coordinates`checkbox;
 * |radioButtonOn|:guilabel:`Well known text (WKT)` option if the spatial information is represented by WKT: select the :guilabel:`Geometry field` containing the WKT definition and choose the approriate :guilabel:`Geometry